blb78/limelight.vim/README.md

 " Highlighting priority (default: 10)
 "   Set it to -1 not to overrule hlsearch let g:limelight_priority = -1

+" focus mode
+" set it to 1 to activate that mode, default value 0 let g:limelight_focus_mode = 1
 ```

 Goyo.vim integration